 - Use any visual information that may be provided (picture, chart, graph) or make your own

-- Since math is essentially a form of language, which uses numbers instead of words, communicate frequently and clearly with your child on what is required when working on a mathematical problem
+- Since math is essentially a form of language, that uses numbers instead of words, communicate frequently and clearly with your child about what is required when working on a mathematical problem

 - Get your child to draw a picture to help understand the problem